AdvancedPhotonSource/cohere/docs/source/for_developers.rst

     # for Petra beamline only
     pip install hdf5plugin

-| Go to cohere-ui directory and checkout the Dev branch and create your own branch, then run setup.py.
+| Go to cohere-ui directory and checkout the Dev branch and create your own branch, then install the cohere_ui package.

   ::